championway/asv_ros/README.md

 success: True
 message: "recieved"

-- Ust "TAB" to help you type this command
+- Use "TAB" to help you type this command
 ```